patleeman/TodayILearned/js/Javascript-add-date-to-date-object.md

-#Javascript add date to date object
+#title: Javascript add date to date object

 // Helper function to add dates to a date object. function addDays(date, days) {